samuelstroschein/Washer-Dryer-Interface/README.md

 **Electronic Circuit** for the Server:

-Since the server ESP is build into the sign itself but cannot be powered by 12V but the LED strips need 12V a small electronic circuit had to be developed.
-Again the disclaimer that I had no experience with electronics.
+Since the server ESP is build into the sign itself, a 5V power supply was needed.
+Additionally, 12V power supply was also necessary in order to power the LED strips.
+Therefore, a small electronic circuit had to be developed.
+Again a disclaimer: I had no experience with electronics.
 I am sure there are things to improve.
-This is how the circuit looks like:
+The following shows the circuit:

 ![Project%20Washer%20Dryer%20Interface/WDI_Fritzing_bb.png](images/1-electric_circuit.png)